How and Why to Manipulate Your Own Agent: On the Incentives of Users of Learning Agents: The Meta-Game Model

 This model is formally defined for any game, fixed tuple of learning algorithms, and fixed ``horizon'' $T$, and for any such the ensuing meta-game can be directly studied by simulations.
-In order to proceed and theoretically study this meta-game as the horizon $T$ goes to $\infty$, we would require a setting where it is possible to theoretically analyze the utilities of the resulting dynamics both for the true types (parameters) $s_i$ and for possible deviations $p_i \ne s_i$.
+In order to proceed and theoretically study this meta-game as the horizon $T$ goes to infinity, we would require a setting where it is possible to theoretically analyze the utilities of the resulting dynamics both for the true types (parameters) $s_i$ and for possible deviations $p_i \ne s_i$.
 The theoretical analysis in the following sections concerns all regret-minimization algorithms, in the ``limit'' $T \rightarrow \infty$, as we will study cases where the agents' game converges to a known CCE.
-For further discussion on the convergence of regret-minimizing agents see Appendix \ref{sec:convergence}.
+For further discussion on the convergence of regret-minimizing agents, see Appendix \ref{sec:convergence}.
 We note that while our focus is on regret-minimization dynamics, all our results hold also under an alternative interpretation of our model in which the agents reach a CCE of the game with the declared parameters via an arbitrary black-box device.

-For the games studied we will start with basic questions like what is the best reply of a player to another player in the meta-game, and then proceed to more advanced questions, specifically, in which cases is the truth $p_i=s_i$ a best reply in the meta-game, and when this is not the case, what is the Nash equilibrium of the meta-game.
+For the games studied, we will start with basic questions like what is the best reply of a player to another player in the meta-game, and then proceed to more advanced questions, specifically, in which cases is the truth $p_i=s_i$ a best reply in the meta-game, and when this is not the case, what is the Nash equilibrium of the meta-game.
 All proofs in this paper are deferred to the appendix.

-\begin{definition} We call a user--agent meta-game \emph{manipulation-free} if the truth-telling declaration profile, i.e., all users declaring $p_i=s_i$, is a Nash equilibrium of the meta-game.\footnote{This definition is for a fixed game that is defined by the true parameters $s_1,...,s_n$ (but in the context of given parameter spaces $P_1,...,P_n$).
+\begin{definition} A user--agent meta-game is called \emph{manipulation-free} if the truth-telling declaration profile, i.e., all users declaring $p_i=s_i$, is a Nash equilibrium of the meta-game.\footnote{This definition is for a fixed game that is defined by the true parameters $s_1,...,s_n$ (but in the context of given parameter spaces $P_1,...,P_n$).
 One may also naturally look at the family of games for all possible $s_1,...,s_n$ and discuss truthfulness in the sense used in mechanism design \cite{nisan2007introduction}, but we leave this for further follow-up work.} \end{definition}